jvalue/jayvee/apps/docs/docs/dev/04-guides/05-standard-library.md

 The implementations of user-defined contents are expressed in Jayvee itself.
 Examples:

-- **User-defined value types**: These _value types_ are based on builtin or other user-defined _value types_.
+- **User-defined value types**: These _value types_ are based on built-in or other user-defined _value types_.
 Their definition is expressed natively in Jayvee, e.g., `Percent`.
-- **User-defined block types**: These _block types_ are based on builtin or other user-defined _block types_.
+- **User-defined block types**: These _block types_ are based on built-in or other user-defined _block types_.
 Their definition is expressed natively in Jayvee.

 We use `jv` files to add user-defined _value types_ to the standard library (see below).